Skip to footer content

 IronXL - Excel Library

-IronXL is a .NET Excel library that prioritizes ease of use, accuracy and speed for its users.
-It helps you to import and read Excel documents, create and edit an Excel file efficiently with lightning fast performance.
+IronXL is a .NET Excel library that prioritizes ease of use, accuracy, and speed for its users.
+It helps you to import and read Excel documents, and create and edit an Excel file efficiently with lightning-fast performance.
 It works without MS Office Interop.
-This means without excel installed, it provides all functionalities to read Excel files.
-This makes IronXL a powerful tool for developers to import and read excel files in C#.
+This means without Excel installed, it provides all the functionalities to read Excel files.
+This makes IronXL a powerful tool for developers to import and read Excel files in C#.

-IronXL is available on all platforms like Windows, Linux, MacOS, Docker, Azure and AWS.
-It is compatible with all .Net Framework.
-IronXL is a versatile library which can be integrated into Console Desktop, Web ASP.NET applications.
-It supports different workbook formats like XLS and XLSX file, XSLT and XLSM, CSV and TSV.
+IronXL is available on all platforms like Windows, Linux, MacOS, Docker, Azure, and AWS.
+It is compatible with all .NET Framework.
+IronXL is a versatile library that can be integrated into Console, Desktop, and Web ASP.NET applications.
+It supports different workbook formats like XLS and XLSX files, XSLT and XLSM, CSV, and TSV.

 Some Important Features

-• Open, read excel file and search data from different spreadsheet formats like XLS/CSV/TSV/XLSX files.
+• Open, read Excel files and search data from different spreadsheet formats like XLS/CSV/TSV/XLSX files.

 • Exporting Excel Worksheets to XLS/XLSX/CSV/TSV/JSON.